What you need to do if you’ve been accused of sexual assault?

 Instead, these aggravating circumstances will be filed as separate charges alongside sexual assault charges.

-Whatever you’re charged with, the right legal defence can help you avoid the worst outcome.
+Whatever you’re charged with, the proper legal defence can help you avoid the worst outcome.

-Our sexual assault lawyers Melbournehave years of experience defending those accused and arguing for less harsh outcomes for our clients.
+Our sexual assault lawyers in Melbourne have years of experience defending those accused and arguing for less harsh outcomes for our clients.
+If you're unsure about what is considered sexual assault, seeking legal advice is crucial.

-Our work begins from the first interview, ensuring that you know your rights, and helping you defend yourself from these accusations.
+Our work begins with the first interview, where we ensure you know your rights and help you defend yourself from these accusations.

 I’ve been accused of sexual assault – what do I do?